 This base can be reached driving on road 198, between the villages of Rechlin and Mirow.
-Rechlin hosts also a museum dedicated to aeronautics which I had not the time to visit.
+Rechlin hosts also a museum dedicated to aeronautics which is covered in another chapter.
 This is indicated with an official sign when you are close to the airport.
 That museum is not located in the area surrounding the airport.
 The former airbase can be reached with a pleasant 10 miles drive from Wittstock/Dosse (see previous section).

 Rechlin is still operating as an active general aviation airport – with the name Mueritz Airpark – but during my exploration I saw no flying activity.
 Anyway, no solar cells here.